airalab/robonomics-grant-results/diaries/LogisticsBDT-grant-diary.md

 - Sample validation points from article3: Luxury Item Ownership; Value Advantage; Ethical Concerns; Social Identity; Social  Judgment; Network Consultation; Fashion Orientation; Poverty Anxiety; Positive China Attitude.

+## Grant Diary no. 3

+* **Date**: 15.04.2022
+TASK: Outlining the initial requirements of the LogisticsBDT app
+- Producing diagram model of the app functions

+TASK: Outlining the UI of the LogisticsBDT app
+- Producing Figma representation of the user interface of the app

+Interview process
+- Contacting respondents (users, sellers and producers of luxury accessories)
+- Drafting initial email for the respondents
+- Finalizing survey template and preparing for expert interviews.